Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 • The broil element will not heat at all.

-• When the broil element is turned on, it trips the circuit breaker or it blows the fuses.
+• When the broil element is turned on, it trips the circuit breaker or it blows

 • On dual broil elements, only one element heats.